ONLYOFFICE/docspace-api-sdk-csharp/docs/GroupApi.md

 <a id="setmembersto"></a>
 # **SetMembersTo**
-> GroupWrapper SetMembersTo (Guid id, MembersRequest? membersRequest = null)
+> GroupWrapper SetMembersTo (Guid id, MembersRequest membersRequest)

 Replaces the group members with those specified in the request.